 “In the hope that the scientific research which is to take place here may take place in spirit and truth, I hereby inaugurate the Aarhus University.”

 A total of 600 m2 of the new buildings were allocated to physicists.
-The buildings, which now house, inter alia, the School of Law, comprised offices, laboratories, preparation rooms and a small workshop.
+The buildings, which now house, inter alia, Department of Psychology and Behavioural Sciences , comprised offices, laboratories, preparation rooms and a small workshop.
 From the outset it was not a department with the objective of educating physicists – on the contrary: the members of staff were employed to teach physics to students from the medical science faculty, and serving this purpose a professor and two scientific assistants were engaged to help carry out exercise classes for the 60-80 medical students.

 In addition to their teaching obligations, the scientific staff were able to conduct research: investigations of radioactive isotopes produced by neutron activation were of special interest as well as the building of electronic equipment to detect the emitted radiation.
 Due to the massive contemporary interest in atomic physics, the Department was given the opportunity already during the autumn of 1938 to start the erection of a high-voltage hall with a 1 million volt high-voltage plant.